-Readers with good reading comprehension are able to draw conclusions about what they read – what is the main message, what is a fact, what caused an event to happen, and which characters are funny.
+Readers with good reading comprehension can draw conclusions about what they read – what is the main message, what is a fact, what caused an event to happen, and which characters are funny.
 Thus comprehension involves combining reading with thinking and reasoning.

 One big part of comprehension is vocabulary knowledge, i.e., knowing the meanings of enough words.